slapxxi/the-application/devlog/README.md

 There are the following sections:

-- [“Features”](features/README.md) describes features of the application and the process of their development.
+- [“Features”](Features.md) describes features of the application and the process of their development.
 - [“Workflow”](Workflow.md) describes how we organize our work to remain productive.
+- [“Architecture”](Architecture.md) describes how we build the application so it’s easy to maintain and extend.
+In addition, it’s where we describe technology and architecture choices.